HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-CURS.md

+### Scope
+Create / Update Registry Submission (CURS)
 This section describes the CURS of this guide.
 This transaction is used by the Registry Submitter and Registry Submission Consumer actors.
-### Scope

 ### Actors Roles
 <figure>